solemnsky/solemnsky.github.io/README.md

  * 2D: The graphics of the game will be essentially glorified 2D graphics.
 This is a unique and important part of what solemnsky is.
  * plane game: At the end of the day, solemnsky's all about flying planes.
 How does it feel to fly through an open sky, evade an enemy with an elaborate maneuver, fire your cannons?
 This element should be part of the atmosphere created by the site.

-These selling points should be depicted clearly on the site, along with the mantra itself.

 It's important to depict these points clearly, in order to establish an clear and honest image of what solemnsky is, and ultimately pitch the project to the audience that can appreciate it best.